Menu

 This is one of the best exercises for getting unstuck and beginning a successful copywriting project.

-First, think about what you’re writing, including the:
+First, think about what you’re writing, including the following:

 • Purpose